awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-python.md

 # AWS X\-Ray SDK for Python<a name="xray-sdk-python"></a>

-The X\-Ray SDK for Python is a library for Django and Flask web applications that provides classes and methods for generating and sending trace data to the X\-Ray daemon\.
+The X\-Ray SDK for Python is a library for Python web applications that provides classes and methods for generating and sending trace data to the X\-Ray daemon\.
 Trace data includes information about incoming HTTP requests served by the application, and calls that the application makes to downstream services using the AWS SDK, HTTP clients, or an SQL database connector\.
 You can also create segments manually and add debug information in annotations and metadata\.

 You can download the SDK with `pip`\.